Australian reportedly killed when explosive vest detonates | Law-Order

 - Australia

-Police said on Tuesday they were investigating the death of a man who was reportedly killed when an explosive vest he was wearing detonated while he was driving his car in a suburban street in the Australian city of Melbourne.
+Police were investigating the death of a man who was reportedly killed when an explosive vest he was wearing detonated while he was driving his car in the street in the Australian city of Melbourne.

-The vest was understood to have been triggered by the car hitting a speed bump on Young Road in the suburb of Hallam on Saturday morning, Seven News reported.
+The vest was understood to have been triggered by the car hitting a speed bump in suburban Hallam on Saturday morning, Seven News reported.

-Security camera video showed the flash of the explosion rise about the car's roof and from the driver's side window.
-A speed bump was not apparent in the video.
+Security camera video showed the flash of the explosion rise about the roof and from the driver's side window.
+A speed bump wasn't apparent in the video.

-The car continued to travel a few hundred metres before it hit a parked vehicle near the corner of Young Road and Homewood Boulevard.
+The car continued to travel a few hundred meters (yards) before it hit a parked vehicle.

-Emergency services were called to reports of a minor vehicle collision at the intersection at 11:40 am local time, a police statement said.

-A 43-year-old man from the suburb of Dandenong was found dead inside his car, which also contained ''explosive items'', police said.
+A 43-year-old man was found dead inside his car, police said.
 Police have not released his name.

-''Bomb Response Unit members attended due to explosive items located inside the vehicle and it took a considerable amount of time for the Bomb Response Unit to render these items safe,'' police said.

-''The circumstances surrounding his death are under investigation by the Arson and Explosives Squad and it is not being treated as suspicious,'' police said.
-The term ''not suspicious'' means police do not consider the man was a victim of a crime.
+Bomb Response Unit members worked to render the explosives in the car safe, police said.
+They were investigating the circumstances of the man's death but do not consider him a crime victim.

 Police did not say where the man was heading.
 He had visited the home of his ex-partner immediately before his death, Seven reported.